Cultural Traditions at the 15th Anniversary Native Trails Festival

 A few of the very popular dances we watched were the “Eagle Dance”, “Men’s Lance and Shield Dance”, “Fancy Dance”, “Women’s Jingle Dress”, and “Fancy Shawl”.
 A lovely song called “Bluebird” was a highlight for me as well.
 I also thoroughly enjoyed both the colorful clothing, in many cases specially made for this festival, and learning about the significant amount of symbolism in the dances.

 The finale was a great way to end the show and emphasize the theme of unity.
 The interactive “Round Dance” enabled all of us to join in.
-As the musicians formed in the center on the lawn, we (the audience) held hands and moved in a circle around them.
+As the musicians formed in the center on the lawn, members of the audience held hands and moved in a circle around them.

-After the performances, audience members are invited to mingle and talk with cast members whose passion for their traditions and pride in their culture is evident in their eagerness to spend time with the audience sharing their knowledge and stories.
+After the performances, the audience is invited to mingle and talk with cast members whose passion for their traditions and pride in their culture is evident in their eagerness to spend time sharing their knowledge and stories.

 If you go, be sure to take advantage of the opportunity to speak to the cast.
 I loved listening to Derrick’s thoughts about the importance of music to the people of Native American nations.
 He described music being all around and part of their lives starting from the time they are in the womb.
 The music they make with their instruments establishes and maintains a balance with nature while asking the questions of creation and life that have been asked for thousands of years.